mitmotion/auth_server/SPEC.md

 The key IDs are 32 bit signed integers, start from 0 and incremented with every generated keypair.

+The keyring is associated with an epoch counter.
+For every sign in done, the epoch counter is incremented.
+When the keypairs in the keyring are rotated, the epoch counter is reset to 0.

+To provide replay protection, a table of UUIDs mapping to epoch counters is also needed.
+This table should be cleared when the epoch counter is reset to 0.

 ## Client <-> Game Server Authentication

 Establishing a secure connection between client and the game server